sandeep-tukaram/algods/DesignAlgoDS.md

 This simple model (cpu + memory) is called the RAM (Random Access Machine) model.
 But hey, don't get hung up on the name - the reading room analogy works great!
 What's important is that every computation from a simple calculator to a complex AI system, is fundamentally a choreography between these two parts: organizing data in memory and processing it through CPU instructions.
 This might seem like an oversimplification right now, but as we continue, you'll see how this two-part perspective helps break down even the most complex algorithms.
 Let's keep exploring!

 ## 4. Design Techniques
+We touched upon it briefly but not actually discussed what it means to solve problems, with our two-part model of a computer - the RAM model.
 When we're designing algorithms, we're always thinking about our two key parts:
 1. How can we make our instructions more efficient?
 2. What's the best way to organize our data?